flatcar-archive/flatcar-docs/os/selinux.md

-# SELinux on CoreOS Container Linux
+# SELinux on Flatcar Linux

 SELinux is a fine-grained access control mechanism integrated into Container Linux and rkt.
 Each container runs in its own independent SELinux context, increasing isolation between containers and providing another layer of protection should a container be compromised.